Toxic Comments Classification, and 'Non-toxic' Chat Application

 v/ Training - Validation chart:

-Use the trained model to predict on the "never-seen during training process" test dataset, and evaluate the Model.
+Use the trained model to predict the "never-seen during training process" test dataset, and evaluate the Model.

 Classification result on the Toxic class:

-- The balanced Accuracy score 0.9890, the model performs very well for both "negative" and "positive" classes, even though the dataset is highly imbalanced with the majority of the Negative class.
+- The balanced Accuracy score of 0.9890, the model performs very well for both "negative" and "positive" classes, even though the dataset is highly imbalanced with the majority of the Negative class.